C++ This Pointer - C++ Programming Tutorial

 3. Passing the Current Object

-In C++, this pointer solves the requirement to transmit the current object instance to any function or method that accepts objects.
+In C++, the "this" pointer addresses the need to pass the current object instance to any function or method that expects objects.

 C++ Passing the Current Object Example: